FP&M is led by David Darling, Associate Vice Chancellor for Facilities Planning & Management. FP&M consists of the following functional areas.

 - Capital Planning is responsible for developing the biennial capital budget.
 It produces reliable budgets for capital project costs aligned with proposed building programs, work scopes, and timelines.
 Capital Planning reconciles the limits and guidelines for project funding in the State of Wisconsin, the UW System Administration, and the UW-Madison gift/grant program.

-- Project Design and Delivery represents the university and serves as the project managers for the design and delivery of new facilities, additions, utility improvements, and large-scale remodeling projects, including management of all major university gift/grant-funded facilities projects.
+- Project Delivery represents the university and serves as the project managers for the design and delivery of new facilities, additions, utility improvements, and large-scale remodeling projects, including management of all major university gift/grant-funded facilities projects.
 This group is also charged with maintaining campus design standards and delivering projects on time and on budget.

 - Space Management and Real Estate oversees the planning and assignment of physical spaces in support of the University’s teaching, research, and outreach mission.
 This group manages space allocation, analyzes usage data to promote optimal usage of campus spaces, manages real estate and lease transactions, and supports multimedia classroom technology.